-- (i) The ordinary hours of work for day workers, other than Directors of Nursing, exclusive of meal times, shall be 152 hours per 28 calendar days to be worked Monday to Friday inclusive and to commence on such days at or after 6.00 am and before 10.00 am. - (ii) The ordinary hours of work for shift workers, other than Directors of Nursing, exclusive of meal times, shall not exceed an average of 38 hours per week in each roster cycle. - (iii) The hours of work for a full-time Nurse Caregiver shall be arranged by mutual agreement between the
+- (i) The ordinary hours of work for day workers exclusive of meal times, shall be 152 hours per 28 calendar days to be worked Monday to Friday inclusive and within the span of 6.00 am and 6.00 pm. - (ii) The ordinary hours of work for shift workers exclusive of meal times, shall not exceed an average of 38 hours per week in each roster cycle. - (iii) The hours of work for a full-time and part-time Nurse Caregiver shall be arranged in accordance with the roster provision at clause 15 of this Agreement. - (iv) Except where authorised by subclause (v) of this clause, each shift shall consist of no more than ten hours on a shift with not less than eight hours break between each shift.
+Regarding the rest break between shifts, from the first roster on or after 1 July 2024, the rest break entitlement will be not less than 10 hours break between each shift (or 8 hours by mutual agreement).